The Phenomenon of the Severn Bore

 Newnham on Severn

 Newnham on Severn is another favoured spot for bore riders.
-The curvature of the river here can amplify the bore, making it a thrilling section to surf.
+The curvature of the river here can amplify the bore, making it a thrilling section to surf and to spectate.
 The village also brings historical charm and offers visitors a glimpse into the rich tapestry of Severn’s past.
 For those interested in prolonging their stay, Newnham provides quaint accommodations and a serene environment to relax post-surf.

 Stonebench, Elmore